bradley1958/BRADLEY_DATA612_WEEK4_HOMEWORK/README.md

 2 - I reviewed/explored those datsets for NaN values, then I did a horizontal stack merging the two datasets.

 3 - Next, our new DataFrame "horizontal_stck" was explored for missing values.
-I used the "isnull().sum()" syntax to show the counts of missing values (NaN) per object with the merged dataset.
+I used the "isnull().sum()" syntax to show the counts of missing values (NaN) per object within the merged dataset.

-4 - I used the "fillna" syntax to replace all NaN values with "zeros" filling in all those gaps in the merged dataset.
+4 - Then, I used the "fillna" syntax to replace all NaN values with "zeros" filling in all those gaps in the merged dataset.

 5 - Nest, I used the "isnull().sum()" syntax to again show the null value counts per object.
 This time the output showed no NaN values for any of the objects within our merged DataFrame.